Introduction to Stream Processing in FME

 • ID Type: Window Number

-Based on when the feature arrives at the TimeWindower, a different window ID will be assigned to the features for each 30-second period.
+When the feature arrives at the TimeWindower, a different window ID will be assigned to the feature for each 30-second period.
 That Window ID can then be used downstream to group the data for processing.
 The diagram below shows how window IDs are assigned to features when the window duration is 5 minutes.

 Streams Diagrams Rebranded - Windowing .png